ericbarnhill/barnhill-ij-toolkit/README.md

 (c) Eric Barnhill 2016 All Rights Reserved.
 [![DOI](https://zenodo.org/badge/20868/ericbarnhill/barnhill-ij-toolkit.svg)](https://zenodo.org/badge/latestdoi/20868/ericbarnhill/barnhill-ij-toolkit)

-This is just a test of forking, merging and pull requests.
-If you are reading this, please go to the real repository at ericbarnhill/barnhill-ij-toolkit

 This package provides some useful tools for ImageJ and Fiji.
 To install, drag the .jar file located in "dist" to your ImageJ or Fiji plugins folder.

 Custom Legend: Design a legend in an independent window using a LUT of your choice and to your own specifications.
 This plugin is an extension of the Calibration Bar functionality.